crosbycrosbylaw/automate/tests/TESTING_STANDARDS.md

 -   Factory fixture uses `@contextmanager` for clean setup/teardown
 -   Lookup dict maps friendly names to actual import paths
 -   Factory yields dict of mocks for assertions
--   Tests can still access `mock_dependencies` for detailed assertions
+-   Tests can still access `mock_deps` for detailed assertions
 -   Factory is optional - tests can still use verbose patches if needed
 -   **Module-specific** - Each test file defines its own factory; avoid generalized "factory factories"